ManishAhire/Dice-Game/Readme.md

 ## What we learn here
-- How to links between the Interface Builder files and code using IBActions and IBOutlets
+- How to link between the Interface Builder file and code using IBAction and IBOutlet.
-- Understand and use Swift constants and variables.
+- Use of constants and variables.
-- Understand and use collection types such as Swift arrays.
+- Use of collection types such as arrays.
--Learn about randomisation and how to generate random numbers in Swift.
+- Learned about randomization and how to generate random number.

 ## Screenshots